reema0814/MLOpsTemplate/src/workshop/documents/part_2.md

-# Part 2: Use cloud scale compute to run, deploy and manage ML experiment with Azure ML
+# Part 2: Use cloud scale compute to run, deploy and manage ML experiments with Azure ML

 ## Pre-requisites
 - Complete [Part 0], [Part 1]